9 Month Old Baby Activities to Boost Development

 Get some large soft blocks for your 9-month-old baby and encourage them to stack them up.
 This activity helps in developing their hand-eye coordination, problem-solving skills, and fine motor skills.
 You can also sing a counting song to add a fun element to it.

-12. Play with Play Dough
+12. Play with Play-Doh

-Get a non-toxic play dough and let your baby squish and squish it.
+Get a non-toxic play-dough and let your baby squish and squish it.
 This activity helps in developing their fine motor skills and hand strength.
 You can also make different shapes and let them try to imitate you.

 13. Balloon Pop

 Blow up some balloons and let your baby try to pop them.
 This is a fun activity that helps in developing their hand-eye coordination and reaction time.
-You can also play a game where you throw the balloons up in the air and let them try to catch it.
+You can also play a game where you throw the balloons up in the air and let them try to catch them.

 14. Peek-a-Boo

 This classic game is a great way to develop your baby’s social and emotional skills.
-Play peek-a-boo by hiding behind a pillow or blanket and popping out to say “Boo!”.
+Play peek-a-boo by hiding behind a pillow or blanket and popping out to say “Boo!”
 Your baby will love this game and also learn about object permanence.

 15. Music Time